Top 5 Fashion and Clothes Brands Logos and Why they Work

 Hermes Logo

-Hermes International S.A. is another example of how visualization works effectively and usefully to benefit your brand.
-As a French luxury fashion house, the brand, with a history of one hundred and eighty-five years, remains the leader in its field of activity on the world market.
-This is facilitated, among other things, by the original, memorable visual display – its logo, which pays tribute to the company’s well-deserved past.
-Deliberately avoiding simplifications, regular geometric shapes, simple fonts, scalability, and design adaptability in its visualization, the brand has ensured its uniqueness and recognition.
-Its logo, as it were, declares that it “knows everything about luxury, sophistication, and quality,” completely ignoring and taking out of its essence everything simple, primitive, and “unworthy” of the attention of such an elite brand and its customers.
-The company’s emblem refers to the viewer not to the features of the products but to the history that began with the production of elite and sought-after carriage accessories for the aristocracy, which gave rise to the direction of all products manufactured by the company in the future.
+Hermes International S.A. is another example of how visualization works effectively and usefully for your brand.
+As a French luxury fashion house with a history of 185 years, this brand remains a global leader in its field.
+This is facilitated, among other things, by the original, memorable visual representation of its logo, which pays tribute to the company’s honored past.
+By deliberately avoiding simplifications, regular geometric shapes, and simple fonts, and by ensuring the scalability and adaptability of its visualization, the brand has ensured its uniqueness and recognizability.
+The company’s logo seems to proclaim that it “knows everything about luxury, sophistication and quality,” completely ignoring and dismissing everything as simple, primitive, and “unworthy” of the attention of such an elitist brand and its customers.
+The company’s emblem refers not to the products’ features but to its history, which began with the production of elite, sought-after carriage accessories for the aristocracy and shaped the direction of all products the company would manufacture in the future.

 Chanel